melkati/CO2-Gadget/README.md

 - Sending of data via MQTT
 - Receiving remote commands via MQTT
 - Over the air updates OTA*
-- GPIO outputs to, for example, activate air circulation on threshold with hysteresis.
+- GPIO outputs to, for example, activation of air circulation on threshold with hysteresis.
 Check GPIO to use at [my blog CO2 Gadget firmware page](https://emariete.com/medidor-co2-gadget/)

 # Supported hardware and build